michielvha/vitepress/docs/blog/cgnat-overlay-with-eks.md

 AWS automatically creates local routes for all CIDR blocks within the same VPC.

-When you have multiple CIDR blocks in a VPC (like your 10.x.y.0/24 and 100.64.0.0/16), AWS automatically adds local routes to every route table in that VPC.
+When we have multiple CIDR blocks in a VPC (like our 10.x.y.0/24 and 100.64.0.0/16), AWS automatically adds local routes to every route table in that VPC.
 These local routes enable communication between all subnets within the VPC, regardless of which CIDR block they belong to.

-You can verify this by checking your route table in the AWS console - you'll see entries like:
+We can verify this by checking our route table in the AWS console - we'll see entries like:
 ```text
 10.x.y.0/24 -> local
 100.64.0.0/16 -> local